ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 The purpose of NGINX is to address the performance limitations of typical Apache web servers and has so far been steadily gaining popularity as a higher-performance alternative to Apache over the past decade.[^4]

+This kata uses [version 1.21.4](https://nginx.org/en/CHANGES) of the server.

 ### Adminer

 Not relevant for the current iteration of this kata.
 Might be re-used later, therefore this section is left unremoved for the time being.